- End of terrace Victorian house

-Nestled quietly in its woodland surroundings, it enjoys the best of both worlds with local shops, excellent transport links and first-class schools on its doorstep.
+It is nestled quietly in its woodland surroundings and enjoys the best of both worlds with local shops, excellent transport links and first-class schools on its doorstep.

 The house enjoys open views of Southborough Common opposite which is a peaceful area of outstanding natural beauty.
 The woodland beyond has a labyrinth of footpaths twisting and winding up behind the Church and village cricket green to the side.

 The home's striking exterior and traditional Victorian tiled path entices you in.
 The part glazed entrance door dapples light onto the hallway's wooden flooring.

 First on your right is the sitting room.
 It is spacious with a large sash window, flooding the room with sunshine and green views.
 A handsome fireplace, high ceiling and decorative period features makes this a charming, welcoming space.

 Along the hallway and behind is the elegant dining room with a large sash window and a high ceiling, providing an inviting dining experience.